entercloudsuite/entercloudsuite.github.io/_posts/2016-04-01-how-to-manage-your-containers.markdown

 ### BROWSE AND MANAGE CONTAINERS

-1. Click on **Object storage > Containers** on the left menu
+1. Click on **Object Storage > Containers** on the left menu

-2. Click on the name of your new container to list its contents
+2. Click on the name of your container to get a list of its content

-3. To upload a file, click on **Upload file**, on top left
+3. To upload a file, click on **Upload File**, on top left

 4. To download a file, click on the grey icon next to the file name and select **Download**
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-object-storage-create-containers-02.png">

 5. To copy or cut and paste a file, click on the grey icon next to the file name and select **Copy/Move**.
 Change the name or select a different sub-folder in order to copy or move the file.

-6. To create a folder, click on **Create folder**
+6. To create a folder, click on **Create Folder**

 ### DELETE A CONTAINER

-1. Click on **Object storage > Containers** on the left menu
+1. Click on **Object Storage > Containers** on the left menu

-2. Click on the name of your new container to list its contents
+2. Click on the name of your container to get a list of its content

 3. Click on the red bin icon on the right